gulfiliz/gulfiliz.github.io/_posts/2026-03-14-logical-operators-code-geometry.md

 The effective number of independent stabilizers is $$\text{rank}(H)$$ over $$\mathbb{F}_2$$.

-If the generators are not independent — if some generator is the product of others — then $$\text{rank}(H) < m$$ and the code encodes more logical qubits:
+If the generators are not independent, if some generator is the product of others, then $$\text{rank}(H) < m$$ and the code encodes more logical qubits: